Kinopoisk: History

 In 2013, Kinopoisk was purchased by Yandex, one of Russia's largest IT companies.
 In 2015, KinoPoisk underwent a total redesign.
 However, the new design was met with strong criticism by both users and the media for its inferior functionality and slower loading time.
 Within four days Yandex reverted the site to its former design.
 After that, new design features were introduced gradually.

 By 2020s, Kinopoisk became Russia's major streaming service and started producing its own films and TV series, most notably Aeterna, The Last Minister, Grom: Boyhood, Others and Korol i Shut.

 In 2023, Yandex partnered with the Kontinental Hockey League to acquire the rights for all KHL regular season and playoff games to be streamed on Kinopoisk.

 Features

 Kinopoisk is one of the most popular movie portals of the Runet.
 The website has 93 million visits per month.
-Among the sites dedicated to films, it occupies the 3rd place in the world in terms of traffic, giving way to the IMDb portal and the Chinese Douban.
+Among the sites dedicated to films, it occupies the 3rd place in the world in terms of traffic, after IMDb and the Chinese Douban.

 Like IMDB, the site has a list of the top 250 films based on user ratings.
 As of June 2023, the first places among feature films were occupied by The Green Mile, The Shawshank Redemption and Forrest Gump.